HomeEnterprise ITBlockchainModi govt mulling to bring national level blockchain framework

 Register Now →

 MeitY has been supporting use of blockchain technology in government organisations and research in this field.
-It has supported a multi institutional project titled Distributed Centre of Excellence in Blockchain Technology with The Centre for Development of Advanced Computing (C-DAC), The Institute for Development & Research in Banking Technology (IDRBT) and others as executing agencies.
+It has supported a multi institutional project titled Distributed Centre of Excellence in Blockchain Technology with The Centre for Development of Advanced Computing (C-DAC), The Institute for Development & Research in (IDRBT) and others as executing agencies.

 “By using PoE framework, solution is developed to authenticate academic certificates.
 Blockchain Technology has also been used and PoC is developed for vehicle life cycle management and hotel registry management PoC.”